Knowledge Hub

 A procurement playbook can define the specific standards and expectations suppliers must meet when contracting with you.

-By clearly communicating these requirements in advance of negotiations, you can reduce the risk of mismatched expectations and ensure that your suppliers understand their obligations early in the negotiations.
+By clearly communicating these requirements in advance of negotiations, you can minimise the risk of mismatched expectations and ensure that your suppliers understand their obligations from the outset of the negotiations.

 A procurement playbook will often include guidance and pre-approved language in relation to the following: